-Not really knowing what I was doing, I started this blog in October 2006.
-In the years since, and according to the FeedBurner chicklet in my sidebar (since removed), the RSS subscriber count has risen to 87,698 (the number fluctuates a little each day, usually decreasing at weekends when less people access the feed).
+I started this blog in 2006, not really knowing what I was doing.
+Since then, and according to the FeedBurner chicklet in the sidebar (since removed), the RSS subscriber count has risen to 87,698 (the number fluctuates a little each day, usually decreasing at weekends when less people access the feed).

-Two things here; focus and passion.
+Two things here; focus and enjoyment.
 When you focus your content on a particular topic or profession, your readers know what to expect, and they’re more likely to subscribe.
-Unless you’re passionate about what you publish, you’ll get bored long before a few years have passed.
+Unless you enjoy what you’re writing about, you’ll soon get bored and give up.

 2/ Share your mistakes